 Bible verses on dancing

 When Baptists disagree about dancing, their differences are often rooted in how to interpret and apply Scripture.
 Those who believe that dancing is universally wrong and those who believe it’s sometimes wrong, both base their arguments on the Bible.
+(Also see What Does First Baptist Mean?)

 The problem isn’t that the Bible doesn’t mention dancing; the challenge is understanding what it means when it does.
 The Bible mentions and describes dancing in several verses.
 In some scenes, dancing is associated with sin and evil.
 Yet in others, it’s associated with joy in the Lord and worship.